Pharmacologic With Radiopharmacologic Stress Testing

 A nuclear stress testing can be done in a clinic, a caregiver's office, or in a hospital.

 - An IV line is placed in an arm vein.

 - Electrodes (sticky patches) are stuck on your chest.
 Hair may need to be removed to help the patches stick to your skin.
 The electrodes will be attached to wires that send the electrical activity of your heart to the ECG monitor.

-- A dose of the radioactive dye is injected while you are resting.
+- A dose of the radioactive liquid is injected while you are resting.
 Pictures are taken with a x-ray machine.

 - Your caregiver will decide on the type of medicine to be used for your test.
 The medicine is given slowly by a caregiver, or a pump may be used.
 ECG tracings will be recorded during and after the medicine has been given.

-- A second dose of the radioactive dye will be given 1 minute later, and more pictures will be taken.
+- A second dose of the radioactive liquid will be given 1 minute later, and more pictures will be taken.

 What may prevent me from having a nuclear stress test?

 - You have taken medicine that contains dipyridamole in the last 24 hours.
 Dypiridamole is a blood thinner.
 Ask your caregiver for more information about medicines that may contain dipyridamole.

 - You have had food or liquids that contain caffeine within the last 12 hours.

 - Your heart rate is 40 beats per minute or lower.

 - You have a low blood pressure reading.

 What are the risks of a nuclear stress test?